daconjam/Environmental-ACC-Deaminase/Workflow.md

 The objectives of this study are to assess the distribution, diversity, abundance, and phylogenetic distribution of 1-Aminocyclopropane-1-Carboxylate Deaminase (ACC-deamianse) in the envrionment.

-This workflow was performed with QIIME, MUSCLE, and raxML on a Liunux-based machine.
+This workflow was performed with QIIME, MUSCLE, R, and raxML on a Liunux-based machine.

 ## Getting data